lorentzenchr/notebooks/Blog_GLM_in_sklearn_v0.23.md

 Like *real life*, real world data is most often far from *normality*.
 In what follows, we have chosen the [diamonds dataset](https://ggplot2.tidyverse.org/reference/diamonds.html) to show the non-normality and the convenience of GLMs in modelling such targets.

-The diamonds dataset consists of prices of over 50.000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.
+The diamonds dataset consists of prices of over 50 000 round cut diamonds with a few explaining variables, also called features $X$, such as carat, color, cut quality, clarity and so forth.
 We start with a plot of the cumulative distribution function (CDF) of the target variable $Y=\textrm{price}$ and compare to a fitted [Normal](https://en.wikipedia.org/wiki/Normal_distribution) and [Gamma distribution](https://en.wikipedia.org/wiki/Gamma_distribution) (two parameters each).

 TODO: Insert first plot of https://github.com/lorentzenchr/notebooks/blob/master/Blog_GLM_in_sklearn_v0.23.ipynb

 These plots show clearly that the Gamma distribution might be a better fit to the marginal distribution of $Y$ than the Normal distribution.

 Other instances of data, that is not Normal distributed, are counts (discrete) or frequencies (counts per some unit).
-A few examples that come up to mind are:
+A few examples that come to mind are:
 - number of clicks per second in a Geiger counter
 - number of patients per day in a hospital
 - number of persons per day using their bike
 - number of goals scored per game and player
 - number of smiles per day and person😃 *cl: Would LOVE to hove those data!!!*

-The simplest distribution for those is the [Poisson distribbution](https://en.wikipedia.org/wiki/Poisson_distribution).
+The simplest distribution for those is the [Poisson distribution](https://en.wikipedia.org/wiki/Poisson_distribution).

 ## 2 Introduction to GLMs